3manuek/3manuek/content/posts/2024-04/multiargparallel.md

 ---
 title: "Using parallel with multiple arguments"
-subtitle: "The beauty of parallel"
+subtitle: "Passing multiple arguments in JSON to parallel"
 date: 2024-04-01
 author: "3manuek"
 draft: false